Since government spending is a long, complex process and not an event that occurs at a single point in time,

 government spending cuts.

-This study proposes a novel two-step method to identify and quantify news shocks, applicable to many
+This study develops a two-step procedure to identify and quantify fiscal news shocks.
+First,

-regressions of defense contractors’ stock returns on their pre-event reliance on military revenues, we estimate
+defense contractors’ stock returns on their reliance on military revenues in a cross-sectional

-of fiscal policy yields a one-year MSA-level GDP multiplier of 1.3 for U.S. military build-ups.
+multiplier of approximately 1 for U.S. military build-ups.

 We construct regional income distributions using "Generalized Pareto Interpolation" and use them to build